Onix-Systems/zabbix-deployment/readme.md

 Default user for zabbix is: admin / zabbix

-To run project with specific options, please see `server/.env.example` file.
+To run project with specific options, please see `.env.example` file.
-To apply non default option, copy `server/.env.example` file to `server/.env` and edit necessary values there.
+To apply non default option, copy `.env.example` file to `.env` and edit necessary values there.